A Public Affair (song): Chart performance

-Oceania and Europe
+In Canada, "A Public Affair" became Simpson's third top ten single after "Take My Breath Away" (2004), peaking at number eight in July 2006.
 In Australia, the single debuted at number 18 on the ARIA Charts for the week of August 13, 2006.
 The next week, it peaked at number 17 and stayed on the chart for ten weeks.
 The single became her seventh top 20 single in that country.

-"A Public Affair" was released in Europe by early 2007.
-In Sweden, the single made its chart debut on the issue dated January 4, 2007, at number 43.
-The next week peaked at number 36.
-In Ireland, the song debuted at number nine on the issue date February 8, 2007.
-It was her second highest peak in that country after "These Boots Are Made for Walkin'" (2005).
+"A Public Affair" was released in Europe in early 2007.
+In Sweden, the single peaked at number 36.
+In Ireland, the song debuted and peaked at number nine on the issue dated February 8, 2007.
+It was her second highest peak in the country after "These Boots Are Made for Walkin'" (2005).
 In the United Kingdom, the song debuted at number 20 on the issue dated February 17, 2007.
 The single stayed on the chart for four weeks.
-It became her sixth and last top 20 there.
-Outside the United Kingdom, "A Public Affair" has also charted in other European countries including Czech Republic, Hungary, Romania and Germany.

 Music video

 The song's music video was shot on June 23, 2006, and the late evening of June 24, 2006, at the Moonlight Rollerway in Glendale, California.
 It features appearances by Christina Applegate, Christina Milian, Eva Longoria, Maria Menounos, Andy Dick and Ryan Seacrest.
 It introduces Australian Reshad Strik, whose participation precipitated many comments on his resemblance to Nick Lachey, Simpson's ex-husband, and Menounos, who resembled Vanessa Minnillo, who was dating Lachey at the time Simpson split with her ex-husband.
 The video was directed by Brett Ratner.
 According with MTV, the music video was heavily influenced by Olivia Newton-John's "Xanadu" and some Madonna's videos like "Sorry" and "Music" taking references to choreographed roller-skating and celeb making a cameo as the star's chauffeur, respectively.

-Yahoo!
-Launch had managed to make a "Fans Version Only" version of the video as well, which instantly reached number one.

-On July 19, Simpson visited MTV's Total Request Live to world premiere the video.
+On July 19, Simpson visited MTV's Total Request Live to premiere the video.
 The following day the video entered the TRL countdown at number six, the highest debut for any Simpson video; on its third day on the countdown, it reached number two.
-The video spent a total of 28 days on the TRL countdown, making it her most successful video to date on TRL.
+The video spent a total of 28 days on the TRL countdown.
 The video reached number eight on Canada's MuchMusic chart.
-In the chart Billboard Hot Videoclip Tracks peaked at the number 5.